WebOrigami/docs/src/content/language/syntax.md

 This expression will not be evaluated immediately, but only later when explicitly invoked.

-For example, the [@map/values](/language/@map.html#values) built-in function can apply another function to a graph's values.
-To concisely define a function that will be evaluated in the context of each graph value, you can use a lambda:
+For example, the [@map/values](/language/@map.html#values) built-in function can apply another function to a tree's values.
+To concisely define a function that will be evaluated in the context of each tree value, you can use a lambda:

 ```console
 $ cat letters.json